 Most businesses have integrated some level of sustainability strategy into their brand, and have repositioned themselves to accommodate a younger generation of more environmentally and socially active customers.
 A recent survey suggests that between 70%—83% of millennials would be more loyal to a company that helps them contribute to social and environmental issues.
 These statistics make it clear that sustainability, and a company’s commitment to it, is top of mind for customers and employees.
 And along with water, waste and specifically landfill is a hot topic at the moment.
 The UK’s population in 2025 is expected to hit 68.5 million, increasing human waste levels.
 Non-recyclable wastes will need to be dealt with in a sustainable way.

-With LifeCycle, we have created a solution to one of the most pressing sustainability challenges we face.
+With our LifeCycle Strategy, we have created a solution to one of the most pressing sustainability challenges we face.
 Hygiene products (nappies, sanitary waste and incontinence waste) are a necessary part of our lives, but disposing of them via incineration or landfill has been expensive and environmentally unfriendly.
-We can now create Refuse Derived Fuel (RDF), from the necessary disposal of hygiene waste.
-One tonne of RDF energy is equivalent to the power required to heat an average family home for one year.
-Learn more about phs LifeCycle, and how it can contribute to your sustainability agenda.